rm511130/PCF4CAS/README.md

 ### Wrapping-up

 We covered a lot of ground today.
-Lots of new concepts and hopefully lots of valueable learning opportunities.
+Lots of new concepts and hopefully lots of valuable learning opportunities.
 We've only scratched the surface.
 Pivotal has a robust set of services and documented best practices to help you get started with greenfield projects and/or brownfield migrations from old architectures to modern cloud native solutions.

 Thank you for your time and attention.
-We look forward to joint next steps.
+We look forward to next steps.